-Methods: This quasi-experimental study was performed on 60 mothers of premature infants in Bojnourd, Iran, in 2021.
+Methods: This quasi-experimental study was performed on 60 mothers of premature in Bojnourd, Iran, in 2021.
 The participants were selected using convenience sampling.
 Neonates of mothers in intervention group received multisensory stimulation twice daily for seven days and then for up to one month.
-Those in the control group only received kangaroo care.
-Mothers of neonates completed the Goldberg Mental Health Questionnaire before, one week and one month after the intervention.
+Those in the control group received kangaroo care.
+Mothers of neonates completed the Goldberg Mental Health Questionnaire before one week and one month after the intervention.
 The data was analyzed by SPSS (version 16) using the independent sample t-test and Mann-Whitney U test.

-Results: The difference between the mean score of mental health was not significant in the two study groups before the intervention (P=0.43).
-One week after the intervention, the mental health scores were significantly different between the control (27.10 \pm 9.6) and intervention groups (44.97 \pm 7.37) (P=0.001).
-Similarly, one month after the intervention, a significant difference was observed between two groups (16.30 \pm 8.22 vs. 42.30 \pm 6.41, P=0.001).
-Furthermore, one month after the intervention, the mean change of mental health score between the control and intervention group was also significant (P=0.001).
+Results: There difference between the mean score of mental health was not significant in the two study groups before the intervention (P=0.43).
+One week after the intervention, the mental health scores were significantly different between the control (27.10 $\pm$ 9.6) and intervention groups (44.97 $\pm$ 7.37) (P=0.001).
+Similarly, one month after the intervention, a significant difference was observed (16.30 $\pm$ 8.22 vs. 42.30 $\pm$ 6.41, P=0.001).
+Furthermore, one month after the intervention, the mean change of mental health score was also significant between control and intervention group (P=0.001), respectively.

 Conclusion: Multisensory intervention had an effect on the mental health of mothers with premature infants.
-Therefore, this type of intervention is recommended for mothers of preterm neonates to promote their mental health.
+Therefore, this type of intervention is recommended for preterm neonates' mothers to promote their mental health.